osnr/TabFS/tabfs.md

 ### 2. Install the C filesystem

 First, make sure you have FUSE and FUSE headers.
 On Linux, for example, `sudo apt install libfuse-dev` or equivalent.
-On macOS, get [FUSE for macOS](https://osxfuse.github.io/). (on macOS, also check [this bug](https://github.com/osnr/TabFS/issues/11) -- TODO work out the best path to explain here.)
+On macOS, get [macFUSE](https://osxfuse.github.io/). (on macOS, also see [this -bug](https://github.com/osnr/TabFS/issues/11) -- TODO work out the best path to explain here)

 Then compile the C filesystem: